-On the bison loop
+1. Drive the bison loop

-The first thing we did was drive around the bison loop to see if we could spot some bison.
+The first thing we did, was drive around the bison loop to see if we could spot some bison.
 In the beginning of the 20th century, bison were almost extinct in North America and so a bunch of them were brought to Elk Island to secure their survival and grow their numbers.
 The program worked and today most of the bison in Southern Canada are descendants of ancestors at Elk Island.
 The park is very proud of this success and so it organizes a Bison Festival every August.